apache/spark/docs/sql-migration-guide.md

   - In Spark 3.1, loading and saving of timestamps from/to parquet files fails if the timestamps are before 1900-01-01 00:00:00Z, and loaded (saved) as the INT96 type.
 In Spark 3.0, the actions don't fail but might lead to shifting of the input timestamps due to rebasing from/to Julian to/from Proleptic Gregorian calendar.
 To restore the behavior before Spark 3.1, you can set `spark.sql.legacy.parquet.int96RebaseModeInRead` or/and `spark.sql.legacy.parquet.int96RebaseModeInWrite` to `LEGACY`.

   - In Spark 3.1, the `schema_of_json` and `schema_of_csv` functions return the schema in the SQL format in which field names are quoted.
 In Spark 3.0, the function returns a catalog string without field quoting and in lower case.

+  - In Spark 3.1, when `spark.sql.legacy.transformationPadNullWhenValueLessThenSchema` is true, Spark will pad NULL value when script transformation's output value size less then schema size in default-serde mode(script transformation with row format of `ROW FORMAT DELIMITED`).
+If false, Spark will keep original behavior to throw `ArrayIndexOutOfBoundsException`.

 ## Upgrading from Spark SQL 3.0 to 3.0.1